All you need to know about ViDA

 2. Extension of the One-Stop Shop (OSS) scheme

-Current regulation: Merchants register only once (in one state) for VAT purposes for their B2C sales to other EU Member States via the One-Stop Shop.
+Current regulation: Merchants register only once (in one state) for VAT purposes for B2C sales to other EU Member States via the One-Stop Shop.

 Proposed regulation from 2025: The single OSS registration now also covers